microbit-foundation/dev-docs/software/interface.md

 - `MICROBIT.HTM`: This is a link to [microbit.org](https://microbit.org) to help you get started.

+- `MY_DATA.HTM` : This is a [data logging](https://microbit.org/get-started/user-guide/data-logging/) file and might not be always present in the MICROBIT drive.

 After flashing occurs, there might also be a `FAIL.TXT` file, that gives a cause for failure.

 The file [error.c](https://github.com/mbedmicro/DAPLink/blob/master/source/daplink/error.c) in the DAPLink source can help in diagnosing what these errors mean.

 There is also a full list of [micro:bit error codes](https://support.microbit.org/en/support/solutions/articles/19000016969-micro-bit-error-codes) in our Knowledgebase.

+An `ASSERT.TXT` file might also appear, this indicates a minor error might have occurred, but DAPLink was able to recover and work as expected.

 ## UART connection